Welcome Statement from the Chairman

 Our program provides broad training in primary care and general obstetrics and gynecology, as well as significant experience in all the sub-specialty areas.
 This is achieved through wide exposure to the sub-specialties.
 In addition, regular, active participation through the entire four years of training in our outpatient continuity clinics prepares obstetrician-gynecologists to function as primary care physicians for their patients.

 Residents have experiences at the Health System’s two major tertiary care hospitals; North Shore University Hospital and Long Island Jewish Medical Center, both serving as area Regional Perinatal Centers.
-NSUH and LIJMC had over 12,000 deliveries and approximately 8,000 gynecologic procedures performed by our voluntary and full-time faculty.
-Ambulatory services are also robust with a combined total of more than 150,000 outpatient visits.
-Over 600 IVF procedures are performed at the Center for Human Reproduction.
+NSUH and LIJMC had over 14,000 deliveries and approximately 8,000 gynecologic procedures performed by our voluntary and full-time faculty.
+General OB/GYN practices had nearly 105,000 ambulatory visits.
+Over 700 IVF procedures are performed at the Center for Human Reproduction.

 The program incorporates progressively graded opportunities to be the “responsible physician” for all patients.
 Senior residents have opportunities for extensive decision making while junior residents are directly supervised and supported in their responsibilities by the senior resident and an attending physician.